tuyenta/TechAssertment/Engineer/003/problem_description.md

 ➡️  ➡️ Goal

 Your goal is to develop an algorithm that allows detecting the hierarchical structure of documents (Section 1, Section 2, Subsection 2.1, Subsection 2.2, etc.).
+For example:

+    file test.pdf
+        ├── Section 1
+        │   ├── Subsection 1.1
+        │   └── Subsection 1.2
+        ├── Section 2
+        │   ├── Subsection 2.1
+        │   └── Subsection 2.2
+        └── Section 3

 For such purposes, your solution should return an API where the user can upload a pdf file and get a JSON output containing the document's structure and the corresponding text for each (sub)session.

 ➡️  ➡️ How?

-For this assessment, we provide data as a pdf file that is a scientific paper.
+For this assessment, we provide data as a pdf file [test.pdf]](http://test.pdf) that is a scientific article.
 ## Technical specifications

 - We can read most programming languages.
 Just so you know, we mostly use Python and Augular/TypeScript at Upskills.
 Justify the language you chose in your README.